justgodev/MginDB/CONTRIBUTING.md

 - **Format**: Use the format `type(scope): description`.
 - **Types**: Use `feat` for new features, `fix` for bug fixes, `docs` for documentation updates, `style` for code style changes, `refactor` for code refactoring, `test` for adding or updating tests, and `chore` for other changes.

+### 6. Contributor License Agreement (CLA)

+Before we can accept your contributions, you need to sign our Contributor License Agreement (CLA).
+This ensures that we have the necessary rights to use and distribute your contributions.
+You can sign the CLA by filling out the form in `CLA.md` and submitting it to info@mgindb.com.

 Example:
 ```plaintext
 feat(authentication): add OAuth2 support